frePPLe/frepple/doc/installation-guide/windows-installer.rst

 * The language and database connection parameters
 * Whether or not to register the server as a service

-The installer has been tested on Windows XP, Windows 7 and Windows 8.
+The installer has been tested on Windows 7, Windows 8 and Windows 10.

 #. **Prerequisite: install and configure the PostgreSQL database.**